Bonnie Buratti

 Bonnie J. Buratti (born 1952) is an American planetary scientist in the Division of Earth and Space Sciences at the Jet Propulsion Laboratory in Pasadena, California, where she leads the Comets, Asteroids, and Satellites Group.
 Her research involves the composition and physical properties of planetary surfaces, and volatile transport in the outer solar system.

 Education

 Buratti received an M.S. in Earth and Planetary sciences from the Massachusetts Institute of Technology and an M.S. and PhD in Astronomy and Space Sciences from Cornell University.

 Career

 Buratti has worked on the Voyager Program, the Cassini–Huygens spacecraft (for which she served as Co-Investigator on the VIMS instrument), and the New Horizons space probe.
 For her work with the Cassini program she was awarded the NASA exceptional achievement medal in 2006.
 Buratti also does educational outreach at the college and grade school level.
 In 2014 she was elected Chair of the Division of Planetary Sciences of the American Astronomical Society.
 In November 2015, Buratti was named the NASA Project Scientist for the European Space Agency's Rosetta mission to Comet 67P/Churyumov–Gerasimenko.
+From 2019 to 2022, Buratti was the Chair of NASA's Small Bodies Assessment Group.